Toronto Maple Leafs: Kyle Dubas Kicks the Cap Down the Road

 In an attempt to save face, Dubas spun the saga a different way.
 “Him missing a full season and having it go across a full season wouldn’t have been good for anybody,” said Dubas.
 “Not for the team and not for William.”

-So, Nylander stuffs his pockets with roughly $6 million over the term of the deal, compared to the Leafs’ reported initial offer of 6 years at $6 million each.
+So, Nylander stuffs his pockets with roughly an additional $6 million over the term of the deal, compared to the Leafs’ reported initial offer of 6 years at $6 million each.
 He did very well, banking more than $17 million worth of signing bonuses over the next seven months.

 GMs in Dubas’ shoes have only one real form of leverage: daring players to sit out an entire season.
 There’s a new wave of up-and-coming talent that will soon finish their entry-level contracts and become RFAs.
 The next class of RFAs is deep; notable names include Sebastian Aho, Matthew Tkachuk, Sergei Bobrovsky, William Karlsson, Jacob Trouba, Kyle Connor and Zach Werenski.